yl238/yl238.github.io/_posts/2018-05-17-stackoverflow.markdown

 Jupyter notebooks for the project can be found at [this repository](https://github.com/yl238/stackoverflow).

-## Data Extractio
+## Data Extraction
-[Google BigQuery](https://cloud.google.com/bigquery/public-data/stackoverflow) will allow you to access the SO dataset using SQL queries, but since I'm not looking for answers to specific questions, it seemed better to just download the raw data.
-Fortunately all Stack Exchange content are dumped on a quarterly basis as `.7z` files and can be downloaded through the [Internet Archive](https://archive.org/download/stackexchange).
+[Google BigQuery](https://cloud.google.com/bigquery/public-data/stackoverflow) will allow you to access the SO dataset using SQL queries, but since I'm not looking to answer specific questions, it seemed better to just download the raw data.
+All Stack Exchange content are dumped on a quarterly basis as `.7z` files and can be downloaded through the [Internet Archive](https://archive.org/download/stackexchange).
 Some of the files are massive: the SO posts file is over 12Gb, which when uncompressed gives a 61Gb XML file.
 Downloading took a very long time (4 hours for a 12Gb file), which I suspect is due to the fact that there are no mirrors in Europe.

 I also needed to download the [readme.txt](https://ia800107.us.archive.org/27/items/stackexchange/readme.txt) file, which describes the dataset schema so I can actually interpret the XML file.
 A typical line in the `Posts.xml` file looks like this in plain text:
 ```